Censorship in the Philippines: Television and film

-The Movie and Television Review and Classification Board is responsible for rating television programs, movies and home videos aired in the Philippines.
-The government agency can classify a movie or television program an X rating, effectively banning the work from public screening.
-The MTRCB is however criticized for its views on what constitutes obscenity, and is also accused of giving the X rating to materials for political reasons such as Ora Pro Nobis by Lino Brocka, which gained controversy for its allegations of continued human rights violations in the Philippines after the 1986 EDSA revolution.
+The Movie and Television Review and Classification Board is responsible for rating television programs and films aired in the Philippines.
+The government agency can classify a film or television program an X rating, effectively banning the work from public screening.
+The MTRCB is, however, criticized for its views on what constitutes obscenity, and is also accused of giving the X rating to materials for political reasons such as Ora Pro Nobis by Lino Brocka, which gained controversy for its allegations of continued human rights violations in the Philippines after the 1986 EDSA revolution.
+The same rating was also given to a 2024 documentary film about the enforced disappearance of an activist, Alipato at Muog, with the X rating subsequently downgraded to R-16 after protests by its director.